dills122/Pokemon-FS/Readme.md

 ## Searching

-Currently the only command supported is `search`, which doesn't do much yet...
-However, stay tuned for future improvements and maybe an actual game.
+Currently the only command supported is `search`, which allows you to attempt to catch pokemon and add them to your inventory.
+Right now the catching randomness isn't good and catch rate is 80% or greater.

+Remove the dust from those unseen folders and catch a pokemon.

 ##### Tech Used